Eco-Flow/synteny/README.md

 A simple pipeline to run macro/micro synteny analyses.

 Synteny is the study of chromosome arrangement and gene order.
 Over evolutionary time, two species diverge from the state of the common ancestor, due to a variety of structural changes.
 These include:
-"indels", insertions and deletions of genes, "inversions", where segments of the genome are rearranged in the reverse order, "translocations", where regions of other chromosomes are moved to another chromosome, "fusions", where two chromosomes fuse together "fissions", where a chromosome breaks into typically two pieces "duplications", where genes replicate themselves, often due to unequal crossing over, replication errors and Transposable elements.
+"indels": insertions and deletions of genes, "inversions": where segments of the genome are rearranged in the reverse order, "translocations": where regions of other chromosomes are moved to another chromosome, "fusions": where two chromosomes fuse together, "fissions": where a chromosome breaks into typically two pieces, "duplications": where genes replicate themselves, often due to unequal crossing over, replication errors and Transposable elements.

-The pipeline takes a plain text file as input, with information about the species you wish to compare and its RefSeq ID.
+The pipeline takes a plain text file as input, with information about the species you wish to compare and their RefSeq ID.
 Then it will run a series of programs to help understand the syntenic changes that have occured between all pairwise input species.

 The main pipeline logic is as follows:
-Download-> Extract Sequences -> Reformat for MSCanX -> Find orthologous genes (Last, within JCVI program)-> Find syntenous regions (MSCanX, within JCVI program)-> Plot figures and Create output tables.
+Download genome and gene annotation-> Extract gene fasta sequences -> Reformat input data for MSCanX -> Find orthologous genes (Last, within JCVI program)-> Find syntenous regions (MSCanX, within JCVI program)-> Plot figures and create summary output tables.

 ## nf-synteny tutorials

 We have a few short tutorials to help you test and explore the pipeline:

-1. Running a basic pipeline run ([click here](https://github.com/Eco-Flow/synteny/docs/Gitpod_tutorial.md))
+1. Running a basic pipeline run ([click here](https://github.com/Eco-Flow/synteny/blob/nf-test-dev/docs/Gitpod_tutorial.md))
 2. Running with gene ontology (In development)

 ## Installation

+Nextflow pipelines require a few prerequisites.
+There is further documentation on the nf-core webpage ([here]https://nf-co.re/docs/usage/installation), about how to install Nextflow.

 ### Prerequistites